Roar (song): The Americas

 The song has also reached the top spot on both the Adult contemporary chart and Hot Dance Club Songs.
 In addition to this, the track also reached number one on both the On Demand and Streaming charts, with a weekly peak of 2.1 million and 12 million, respectively.
 "Roar" surpassed digital sales of four million in its seventeenth week, faster than any other song in digital history.
 Its sales reached 4.41 million by the end of 2013, becoming the sixth best-seller of the year.
-The track has sold 6,600,000 copies in the US as of August 2020, and when it was certified Diamond by the Recording Industry Association of America (RIAA) in June 2017, Perry became the first artist to achieve this with 3 singles.
-In July 2024, was certified 15× Platinum by the RIAA.
+As of August 2020, the song has sold 6,600,000 copies in the US.
+In June 2017, the song was certified Diamond by the Recording Industry Association of America (RIAA), thus making Perry the first artist to achieve three Diamond certified singles, following "Dark Horse" and "Firework".
+As of July 2024, "Roar" has since been certified 15× Platinum by the RIAA, for sales and equivalent-units of 15 million in the country.

 On August 31, 2013, "Roar" debuted at number one on the Canadian Hot 100 on the strength of digital downloads.
 In doing so, it became only the eleventh song to debut at number one on the chart, and it also became Perry's third number-one debut, making her the artist with most number-one debuts at the time.
 It also became Perry's ninth Canadian Hot 100 number one, breaking the tie she shared with Rihanna for the most chart toppers.
 It has so far spent five non-consecutive weeks atop the chart.
 "Roar" was also in the top of the Canadian Digital Chart for three non-consecutive weeks; there, it was Perry's sixth number-one single.

 In Mexico, "Roar" reached number one on the Monitor Latino English-language airplay chart.
 The song peaked at number two in the Venezuelan Pop Rock Chart.